-This online Dual Qualification: Certificate IV in Alcohol and Other Drugs and Certificate IV in Mental Health, offered by Open Colleges in association with Integrated Care & Management Training Pty Ltd (RTO: 90197), equips you with skills across community services areas including AOD, mental health and the youth sector.
+This online Dual Qualification: CHC43215 Certificate IV in Alcohol and Other Drugs and CHC43315 Certificate IV in Mental Health, offered by Open Colleges in association with Integrated Care & Management Training Pty Ltd (RTO: 90197), equips you with skills across community services areas including AOD, mental health and the youth sector.

 This course teaches you how to help clients implement strategies and treatment plans that can support their rehabilitation and manage their illness or addiction.
 You will develop the knowledge and people skills to work with clients of all ages and socio-economic and cultural backgrounds.